 Why it's a great idea:

-The project not only reactivates a currently under used community asset ( Cody Wilds) but will also put Cody Dock and the surrounding a waterways oasis with its currently under-celebrated heritage and ecology on London's map.
+The project not only reactivates a currently under used community asset (Cody Wilds) but will also put Cody Dock and the surrounding waterways ecology and currently under-celebrated heritage on London's map.
 The regeneration of Cody Dock has always been about mass participation and engagement with communities, this project enables all our supporters to be immortalised within a contemporary piece of industrial architecture/functional sculpture that will endure for generations to come.

 Steps to get it done: